Frequently Asked Questions

 Registered sexual offenders are required to notify the police of their name, address and other personal details.
 The length of time an offender is required to register with police, can be any period between 12 months and life, depending on the age of the offender, the age of the victim and the nature of the offence and the sentence they receive.

 To view child abuse images is to participate in the abuse of a child.
 Those who do so may also be abusing children they know.
 Making, downloading or viewing sexual images of children on the Internet is a crime.
 People who look at this material need help to prevent their behaviour from becoming even more serious.
+Those seeking help with their online sexual behaviour can take part in our online self-help programme or call our confidential and anonymous Stop It Now! helpline on 0808 1000 900.

 Yes.
 Most sex offenders are not monsters, however abhorrent their behaviour, and few are the predatory violent offenders portrayed in the media.
 Adults who abuse children are responsible for their behaviour and can choose to stop.
 Experts agree that with successful completion of specialised treatment, people who sexually abuse children can learn how to control their actions and become part of the solution of keeping children safe.